bookofproofs/bookofproofs.github.io/_sources/history/19th-century/aiyar.md

 * Ramaswami served as President of the Indian Mathematical Society in 1926-30.
 * Ramanujan's only recommendation was his 'Ponderous' Note-book, which has now become famous and is preserved in the Madras University Library.
 * It was little known at that time that the notebook contained anything of value.
-* On pursuing the contents of the Note-Book, Ramaswami Aiyar was struck by the extraordinary results recorded therein, and declining to smother his genius by an appointment in his department, recommended him to his mathematical friends in Madras holding high positions.
 * The story is well-known how eventually Ramanujan was made a Research Student of the Madras University, was deputed to the Cambridge University and achieved distinction as the Greatest Indian Mathematician.
 * those remarkable notebooks in which he had recorded the numerous results of his discoveries.
 * There was little or no explanation given but the results were of a very striking character.